close Business Finance Invest Bullets Most Viewed

 Change: Indian users will now have the option to choose their default search engine via a choice screen that will soon start to appear when a user sets up a new Android smartphone or tablet in India.

 Explanation: Google's search engine was the default feature in most Android devices.
-This showcased the tech titan's strategy of making its search app a requirement in Android devices.
+This showcased Tech Titan's strategy of making its search app a requirement for Android devices.
 Thus, Google was forcing the device makers and limiting consumers' usability options.
 After antitrust cases were filed against the company in several nations, Google had no other choice but to add a user-choice feature to devices.

 Change: User-choice billing will be available to all apps and games starting next month.
 Through user choice billing, developers can offer users the option to choose an alternative billing system alongside Google Play’s billing system when purchasing in-app digital content.